tencentyun/intlcloud-documents/yehe_doc/开发者服务/Prometheus 监控服务/购买指南/产品概述_intl_en.md

-﻿You can estimate the cost of Tencent Managed Service for Prometheus (TMP) resources by referring to the billing documentation.
+﻿You can estimate the cost of TencentCloud Managed Service for Prometheus (TMP) resources by referring to the billing documentation.

 ## Billing Mode
 TMP supports the pay-as-you-go billing mode: